nikosath/card-app/README.md

 2. docker compose up

 ## List of TODOs
-- TODO: Add proper IT tests with separated use cases and unit tests for each app layer.
+- Add proper IT tests with separated use cases and unit tests for each app layer.
-- TODO: exclude lazy loaded fields
+- Consider making @Entity retrieval lazy.
-- TODO: make retrieval lazy
+- Exclude lazy loaded fields from Lombok.
-- TODO: Add bean validation annotations to all Entities
+- Add bean validation annotations to all @Entity.
-- TODO: make UserContext a spring bean
+- Make UserContext a spring bean.
-- TODO: don't use email as username
+- Don't use email as username.
-- TODO: Use Swagger for API documentation
+- Use Swagger for API documentation.